gaopengcuhk/Stable-Pix2Seq/README.md

 ```
 python -m torch.distributed.launch --master_port=3141 --nproc_per_node 8 --use_env main.py --coco_path ./coco/ --batch_size 4 --lr 0.0005
 ```
-A single epoch takes 40 minutes on 8 V100, so 300 epoch training
+A single epoch takes 50 minutes on 8 V100, so 300 epoch training
-takes around 9 days on a single machine with 8 V100 cards.
+takes around 10 days on a single machine with 8 V100 cards.

+**Why slower than DETR ? and Unofficial-Pix2Seq**.
+Stable-Pix2Seq use batch repeat which double the training time.
+Besides, stable-pix2seq use 1333 image resolution will the time report in unofficial-pix2seq is trained on low resolution 512.

 We train DETR with AdamW setting learning rate using a linear warmup and decay schedule.
 Due to batch repeat, the real barch size is 64.